CQCL/pytket-docs/manual/manual_circuit.rst

 .. `measure_all`

 The simplest way to guarantee this is to finish the circuit by measuring all qubits.
-There is a short-hand function :py:meth:`Circuit.measure_all` to make this easier.
+There is a short-hand function :py:meth:`~pytket.circuit.Circuit.measure_all` to make this easier.

 .. jupyter-execute::